 Students who wish to continue in a degree program, but cannot study in a particular semester or year, must take a leave of absence with the approval of their academic advisor and the Graduate School.
 Students must complete a Leave of Absence Request form and present it to their program director and to the Graduate School for approval.
 While there is no minimum number of times a student may request a leave of absence, leaves do not extend the time required to complete degree requirements.

-Withdrawing from the Graduate School
+Withdrawing from Graduate Studies

 Tuition is charged to students and applied to all instructional programs.
 Students admitted to the Graduate School must pay graduate tuition and fees whether the credits satisfy program requirements or not.